afombravo/tnseeker/README.md

 tnseeker requires several dependencies, all automatically instalable A notable exception is the poibin module, which is available in the current tnseeker folder (you as the user don't need to do anything else), and can be originally be found here: https://github.com/tsakim/poibin

 ---
-### File requirements

-tnseeker requires several input files:

- 1. A '.fastq.gz' file (needs to be .gz)

- 2. An annotation file in genbank format (.gb), or a .gff

- 3. A FASTA file with the genome under analysis.

----
 ### Working modes